timmyb824/timothybryantjr.com/grav/user/pages/02.about/default.md

 - Observability stack (Prometheus, Grafana, New Relic, Datadog)
 - Incident response and problem management
 - Configuration management with Ansible
-- GitOps workflows and CI/CD pipelines
+- GitOps workflows and CI/CD pipelines (ArgoCD)
 - Performance optimization and monitoring

 ### Development

-- Python automation and tooling
+- Python (and now some Go) automation and tooling
 - Shell scripting and environment customization
 - SQL and database operations
 - Version control with Git